 Since a fixed number of LBMP Load Zones are defined in the tariff, this approach would create additional LBMP load zones or would relax the requirement that a Locality be defined as a single LBMP Load Zone to allow multiple Localities within a single LBMP load zone.

 In addition to the ISO determining minimum installed capacity requirements within a Locality, the ISO would be empowered to set a maximum limit on the amount of generation that would be allowed to sell ICAP outside of the Locality.

+Creating new zones or allowing the ISO to set Locational Installed Capacity Requirements based on sub-zonal areas would require a tariff change.

 Key Concerns Address